Audio/MIDI multitrack recording software

 The spectrum can be shown using:

-• Critical Bands: this is the way the human ear works.
+• Critical Bands: this reflects how the human ear perceives sound.

-• Real Time: This option looks nice, but isn't of great value when it comes to setting up the EQ.
+• Real Time: this option looks nice but isn't very helpful for setting up the EQ.

 • Average: a moving average is displayed.

-The averages will be reset automatically when either the Transport is started or the EQ window pops up.
-You can reset the averaging mechanism manually by pressing the F5 key (Windows) / Command-R (Mac).
+Averages will be reset automatically when either the transport is started or the EQ window opens.
+You can also reset the averaging manually by pressing the F5 key (Windows) / Command-R (Mac).

-The full scale value can be 0...-30 dB, use the mouse to move the graph up or down.
-The scale can be either 10 or 20 dB/division, use the button in the bottom right corner or pinch on your trackpad.
+The full-scale value can be set between -30 and 0 dB.
+Use the mouse to move the graph up or down.
+The scale can be set to either 10 or 20 dB per division using the button in the bottom-right corner or by pinching on your trackpad.

 Reference Spectrum

-You can click the Reference box and choose 'Import...' to extract the spectrum from an audio file.
-Alternatively you can drop a file on the Reference box.
-The new spectrum will be added to the list, and it can be renamed or deleted just like presets.
+You can click the Reference box and choose "Import..." to extract the spectrum from an audio file.
+Alternatively, you can drop a file onto the Reference box.
+The new spectrum will be added to the list, and it can be renamed or deleted just like presets (right click).